myd510/VideoWallpaper/README.md

 ## USE
 1. run`pip install pypiwin32`to install the library
-2. if you want run example.py, move`ffplay.exe`into`./ffmpeg-win64`
+2. if you want run example.py, download ffmpeg and move`ffplay.exe`into`./ffmpeg-win64`

 ## BUGS
 The icon will disappear after using the win+tab（fixed）